Credit card organizers, a.k.a. wallets, can become such a mess, especially since they are used so frequently and go everywhere with you.

 • As you make decisions, put the item in the corresponding pile, bag or box - Keep, Trash, Recycle or Shred.

 • Get rid of the discards (throw away the trash, recycle the recyclables, shred the sensitive items) for a clear view of what you're keeping.

 • Now that you can see what you have, separate what's left into categories that make sense to you.

 For example, you could sort your wallet items by what they are (i.e. credit cards, insurance cards, etc.) or you could sort your wallet items by how often they get used (i.e. every day, every week, etc.).

 I organize my wallet's contents by how frequently they get used.
-In the left photo, you'll see the items I use the most (credit cards and identification) in the front of my wallet.
-Behind these items, in the right photo, you'll see the items I use less frequently.
+In the top photo, you'll see the items I use the most (credit cards and identification) in the front of my wallet.
+Behind these items, in the bottom photo, you'll see the items I use less frequently.

 • Utilize a wallet (like the credit card organizers listed below) to keep your items organized.

 Take into consideration the kind of wallet you use or purchase.
 Things

 to consider might be the size, the color, how it closes, if it's

 waterproof, if it has a spot for loose change, how many pockets it has